Aptiv (NYSE:APTV) Releases FY 2021 Earnings Guidance

-Aptiv (NYSE:APTV) last announced its earnings results on Wednesday, August 4th.
-The auto parts company reported $0.60 earnings per share for the quarter, missing the consensus estimate of $0.67 by ($0.07).
-Aptiv had a return on equity of 13.68% and a net margin of 6.72%.
-The business had revenue of $3.81 billion for the quarter, compared to analysts’ expectations of $3.59 billion.
-During the same period in the previous year, the company earned ($1.10) earnings per share.
-Aptiv’s quarterly revenue was up 94.2% on a year-over-year basis.
-Equities research analysts expect that Aptiv will post 3.79 earnings per share for the current year.

-In related news, CEO Kevin P. Clark sold 5,830 shares of the stock in a transaction on Tuesday, June 15th.
-The shares were sold at an average price of $156.90, for a total transaction of $914,727.00.
-Following the completion of the sale, the chief executive officer now owns 359,693 shares in the company, valued at approximately $56,435,831.70.
-The sale was disclosed in a document filed with the SEC, which can be accessed through the SEC website.
-Also, SVP William T. Presley sold 4,000 shares of the stock in a transaction on Thursday, June 10th.
-The stock was sold at an average price of $159.61, for a total transaction of $638,440.00.
-Following the sale, the senior vice president now owns 39,146 shares of the company’s stock, valued at approximately $6,248,093.06.
+In other news, SVP William T. Presley sold 4,000 shares of the stock in a transaction on Thursday, June 10th.
+The shares were sold at an average price of $159.61, for a total transaction of $638,440.00.
+Following the completion of the sale, the senior vice president now owns 39,146 shares of the company’s stock, valued at $6,248,093.06.
+The sale was disclosed in a legal filing with the Securities & Exchange Commission, which can be accessed through this hyperlink.
+Also, CEO Kevin P. Clark sold 5,830 shares of the stock in a transaction on Tuesday, July 13th.
+The stock was sold at an average price of $157.41, for a total transaction of $917,700.30.
 The disclosure for this sale can be found here.
-In the last quarter, insiders have sold 15,660 shares of company stock valued at $2,470,867.
-0.45% of the stock is owned by company insiders.
+Over the last quarter, insiders sold 15,660 shares of company stock worth $2,470,867.
+Company insiders own 0.45% of the company’s stock.

 Aptiv Company Profile